Test OTP Flows

 - Prefer

-content_mode="otp"or--content-mode otpwhen your tests only care about the verification code.
+content_modeas "what do you want back?" and useotpwhen your tests only care about the verification code.